When everything on your list is priority one

 The Honest Sort Protocol is a six-step facilitation method that prevents MoSCoW category inflation by requiring individual silent sorting before group discussion, followed by a 60% capacity ceiling validation on Must Have items.

 The protocol works by isolating individual judgment before group influence takes hold.
-A thorough review by Kerr and Tindale in the Annual Review of Psychology on group performance and decision-making found that when members publicly commit to a position early in deliberation, the group’s final consensus tends to shift toward that initial position [3].
+Research on group deliberation suggests that when members publicly commit to a position early in discussion, the group’s final consensus tends to shift toward that initial position [3].
 So by having each participant sort independently first, you capture honest assessments before the loudest voice in the room shifts everyone’s categories upward.

 Step 1: gather everything into a single list